hoverbeard/mlops2/README.md

 ## Usage and Arguments

 The `main.py` training script accepts several arguments to customize the training configuration, including hyperparameters.
-Note that the hyperparameter values default to the best configuration recorded in Project 1 and require around 10-15 GB of virtual memory with `batch_size 256`.
+Note that the hyperparameter values default to the best configuration recorded in Project 1 and require around 10-15 GB of virtual memory with `batch_size 256` (if you get an out-of-memory error, decrease the batch size and accordingly adjust batch-size-dependent parameters like learning rate and warmup steps).

 Here is a list of all the available arguments: